Price’s Missouri Expedition

 Battle of Fort Davidson and Beyond

 Eager for a morale-boosting victory early in the campaign, Price attacked Fort Davidson, a lightly defended Union garrison at Pilot Knob, about eighty miles south of St. Louis on September 26.
-After a small Union force led by Brigadier General Thomas Ewing rebuffed Price’s assault, the Rebels withdrew and headed for Missouri’s capital, Jefferson City, near the center of the state.
+After a small Union force led by Brigadier General Thomas Ewing rebuffed Price’s assault, the Confederates withdrew and headed for Missouri’s capital, Jefferson City, near the center of the state.

 For the next week, the Army of Missouri rampaged across central Missouri, destroying railroads, burning bridges, and looting.
 Bogged down by wagons loaded with supplies and plunder, the slow, undisciplined caravan did not approach the Missouri capital until October 6, 1864.
 By the time the Confederates neared Jefferson City, Union Brigadier General Clinton Fisk, commander of the Union District of Northern Missouri, had ringed the city with formidable defenses, so Price chose to move on toward the Missouri-Kansas border on October 8.